Radiology Spotters Collection

 Click here for the answer

-Answer: Mesenteric vascular engorgement โ€“ commonly seen in Crohn’s disease, prime differential of intestinal TB.
+Answer: B. Mesenteric vascular engorgement (the comb sign) is characteristic of Crohn’s disease, the prime differential of intestinal TB, and is usually absent in tuberculosis.

 Pathophysiology